-- A beautiful high Alpine world with views of the glacier and the peaks of the Bernese Oberland and the Valais;
+- A beautiful high-alpine world with views of the glacier and the peaks of the Bernese Oberland and the Valais.

-- The restaurant serves Swiss dishes while you enjoy the view from indoors;
+- The restaurant serves Swiss dishes while you enjoy the view from indoors.

 - The "Ice Terrace" can be reached in 3 minutes on foot.
 It offers the best view of the glacier.
-It is not accessible in Winter;
+It is not accessible in winter.

 - Exhibition about the glacier and the people who first explored it in the 19th century.
-In the “Ice Room”, a multi-media show about the glacier is being presented (not in Winter);

-- In Winter: the whole area is a Winter sports paradise with many ski slopes around Bettmeralp, Riederalp, Fiescheralp and even a few down from the Bettmerhorn.
+- In winter the whole area is a winter sports paradise with many ski slopes around Bettmeralp, Riederalp, Fiescheralp and even a few down from the Bettmerhorn.

 The Grosser Aletsch Glacier